alexch/codelikethis/public/lessons/www/hello_html.md

 * Notice how the HTML tags are displayed
 * You can do this for **any website** to examine how it is structured
   * or to change its colors, or remove ads, or...?

+# Lab: Add more Sections

+Now that you've got your basic HTML document  set up, let's add a few more sections!

+*Each section should consist of at least one image, and some placeholder text
+* You can easily generate placeholder text through [lorem ipsum generators](https://loremipsum.io/ultimate-list-of-lorem-ipsum-generators/)
+* The basic idea is to have a page that needs to scroll to have different sections in view.
+So don't be stingy with the text!